Kaplan vs Princeton Review MCAT 2023 | Detailed Comparison Guide

 Although Kaplan and Princeton Review charge less for online courses than live courses (though online prices may vary by region), Princeton is the true pioneer in this field.
 Kaplan provides the best MCAT prep course.

-Princeton Review is an excellent choice for a customized options program.
+According to me, Princeton Review is an excellent choice for a customized options program.

 You can select from various learning levels, enroll in a small group study, or even try the program at your own pace with personalized study materials.